luishg/jtdd/README.txt

 git submodule init
 git submodule update

 To get the needed modules.
+If you update git, you may need to manually update the submodules commits like this:

+git pull
+git submodule update

 Compilation
 ===========

 I use linux as my development system.
 This means that I use many bash scripts, environment variables and symbolic links.
 I recommend using linux to compile the cores.
+You need to have the C++ compiler installed in linux.

 Start by sourcing the setprj.sh script directly from the JTDD directory in order to get the environment variables set.
-Now type
+Now type:

-jtdd
+jtcore dd

 That will compile the MiST version.

-jtdd -mr
+jtcore dd2 -mr

-will compile it for MiSTer.
+will compile Double Dragon 2 for MiSTer.

 once compilation is triggered, Quartus qpf and qsf files are created.
-This files are not part of the repository as they are considered output files, not input.
+These files are not part of the repository as they are considered output files, not input.

+In the bin folder there is a script called jtupdate which compiles DD1 and DD2 for MiST, MiSTer and SiDi.

 HDL Code Structure
 ==================